 Take Jane, a thirty-year old first-time mum who was unwell and unhappy.
 Originally, she sought treatment for bloating and constipation.
 She visited her regular GP and was prescribed laxatives, which worked for a week.
 Six weeks later, she returned with the same issues and left with the same prescription.

 But this time, Jane wanted answers.
-What was the root cause of her discomfort and how she could treat it?
+What was the root cause of her discomfort and how could she treat it?
 Jane scheduled an appointment with IMI naturopath Dr Benita Perch.

 How naturopathy helps to identify and heal anxiety

 After learning more about Jane’s symptoms, Benita recommended a food intolerance test.
 Jane’s body was likely experiencing inflammation caused by certain foods.
 Benita noted that Jane was also suffering from insomnia and low-grade anxiety – physical, mental and emotional challenges that are also triggered by inflammation.